Industrial Water Survey (IWS)

 The observed population came from the Generic Survey Universe File (GSUF) created by Statistics Canada's Statistical Registers and Geography Division and contains all locations in Canada existing in January following the reference year.
 From this frame, only locations with a North American Industry Classification System (NAICS) Canada code belonging to manufacturing, coal mining, metal ore mining, non-metallic mineral mining (excluding sand and gravel quarrying), and fossil-fuel and nuclear electric power generation were retained.

-The Industrial Water Survey uses three questionnaires to collect data from respondents.
-A separate questionnaire was designed for each of the three sectors surveyed, i.e. one for manufacturing, one for the mineral extraction industries, and another for fossil-fuel and nuclear electric power generation.
+The Industrial Water Survey uses three separate questionnaires to collect data from respondents.
+A separate questionnaire was designed for each of the three sectors being surveyed, i.e. one for manufacturing, one for the mineral extraction industries and another for the thermal-electric power generators.

-The questionnaires collect data on the volume of water brought into the facility, including information on the source, purpose, treatment, and possible recirculation of this water, by industrial users.
-As well, data are collected on the volumes of water discharged and treatment of this discharged water by industrial users.
+The questionnaires collect data on the volume of water brought into the facility, including information on the source, purpose, treatment and possible re-circulation of this water, by industrial users.
+As well, data is collected on the volumes of water discharged and treatment of this discharged water by industrial users.
 Cost information on the intake and discharge of water is also collected.

 The questionnaires were developed in collaboration with data users in order to meet their statistical needs.
 Respondents were also consulted through individual meetings to ensure the information being asked was available and that the questionnaire could be filled out within a reasonable timeframe.